osvik/simplecsv/README.md

 ## To do

-* `OnlyThisFields` - Method to simplify CSVs by removing extra columns and sorting columns
+* Function to sort an index, incorporate that function to all methods that return and index.